-Your trip to Summit County is going to involve altitudes over 9,000’ and activities sometimes at an altitude of 11,000’ to 12,000’ if you traverse to the top of the mountains.
+Your trip to Colorado is going to involve altitudes around 5,280’ while in Denver and activities sometimes at an altitude of 7,500’ to 12,000’ if you traverse up to the mountains.
 These altitudes may cause altitude sickness which is normally manageable with a little rest and a lot of fluids.
 If you take the appropriate precautions in advance, you will lessen the negative impacts of altitude sickness.
 If you have any questions, please remember always to consult a physician first.
-There are additional high altitude travel tips for traveling to Summit County that will help to make your trip more comfortable in general.
+There are additional high altitude travel tips for traveling to Colorado that will help to make your trip more comfortable in general.

 Symptoms generally associated with mild to moderate altitude illness include: